 Bundesliga

-After previously serving as both a player with the club and as its vice-president, Karl-Heinz Rummenigge has handed over the reins as Bayern Munich CEO to Oliver Kahn. bundesliga.com looks back on the remarkable influence the former West Germany captain has had across six decades…
+After previously serving as both a player with the club and as its vice-president and later CEO, Karl-Heinz Rummenigge is currently a supervisory board member with Bayern Munich.
+As he turns 70, take a look back on the remarkable influence the former Bayern and West Germany captain has had across six decades in the business…

 But that only tells part of the story.